CommunityCommerceFramework/demo/README.md

 ***caution***
-*the normal size of a cloud9 workspace is 512MB Ram and 1G Disk, that is enough for an empty magento instance, but may soon reach its limits.*
+*the normal size of a cloud9 workspace is 512MB Ram and 1G Disk, that is enough for an empty instance, but may soon reach its limits.*

 add php.ini: